kelp-chip/lets-vote/README.md

 ## What is it?

-A minimalist voting app that lets you create and share polls where people can cast their votes using a ranking system.
+A minimalist voting app that lets you create and share polls where people can cast their votes via a ranking system.

 ## Features